Naked Among Wolves (1963 film): Critical response

 The critic of the West German Frankfurter Allgemeine Zeitung, who watched the picture in a closed screening held during the 13th Berlin International Film Festival, wrote that "it has a wide scope, and fails to cover it all...
 It does not reach the level of DEFA works like Man of Straw or The Murderers Are Among Us, but is still an honest, well-made picture."
 Karl Feuerer from the Hamburg-based Die andere Zeitung wrote in 1964: "As long as the Brown past is not overcome...
 And people such as Globke and Bütefisch cling to their positions of power...
 Such pictures are required."
 In 1968, after it was released in the Federal Republic, Hellmut Haffner from Hamburg's Sonntagblatt commented that "today, it may take five years until a film from Germany arrives in Germany."
 Die Welt critic Friedrich Luft commented: "The exclusive appearance of the communists in the best roles...
 Makes the film all too partisan.
-Thus, one remains skeptical of its important moral more than one would wish.
+Thus, one remains skeptical of its important moral message more than one would wish.
 It is a pity that a DEFA film has to be taken in this manner, especially in this case."

 The critic of the Greek newspaper Ethnos complained that the film presented "a nice, well-tended Buchenwald, where only the disobedient and the communists are punished severely."
 The reviewer of Ta Nea commented: "All the 'terrible things' we see in the studio version are not even a pale imitation of Buchenwald's reality...
 Of course the film was made by Germans, but does it give them the right to talk about the noose without mentioning the victims?"